-Meet a senior retirement plan design consultant
+Meet a retirement plan design consultant

-Q: What's your role at Lincoln?
+Q: What's the plan design consultant role at Lincoln?

 A: They answer technical questions for internal and external partners, and work with plan sponsors, advisors, and consultants to help meet their plan design needs and drive better retirement plan outcomes.
 They review requests for proposals (RFPs), lead Plan Document Days, fix operational failures, provide assistance with merger/acquisition transactions, prepare cost projections for new plan features, and consult on plan design.